Eurozone: Bailout provisions

-The financial crisis of 2007–2008 prompted a number of reforms in the eurozone.
+The 2008 financial crisis prompted several reforms in the eurozone.
 One was a U-turn on the eurozone's bailout policy that led to the creation of a specific fund to assist eurozone states in trouble.
 The European Financial Stability Facility (EFSF) and the European Financial Stability Mechanism (EFSM) were created in 2010 to provide, alongside the International Monetary Fund (IMF), a system and fund to bail out members.
 However, the EFSF and EFSM were temporary, small and lacked a basis in the EU treaties.
 Therefore, it was agreed in 2011 to establish a European Stability Mechanism (ESM) which would be much larger, funded only by eurozone states (not the EU as a whole as the EFSF/EFSM were) and would have a permanent treaty basis.
 As a result of that its creation involved agreeing an amendment to TEFU Article 136 allowing for the ESM and a new ESM treaty to detail how the ESM would operate.
 If both are successfully ratified according to schedule, the ESM would be operational by the time the EFSF/EFSM expire in mid-2013.

 In February 2016, the UK secured further confirmation that countries that do not use the Euro would not be required to contribute to bailouts for eurozone countries.